sophiemiddleton/StoppingTargets/README.md

 ## The geom common current

 Mu2e/Offline requires geometries to be defined in .txt config files.
 These list the relevant parameters for that specific geometry.
 The geom_common_current.txt usually contains the parameters actually imported into the simulation.
-There's a number of included .txt files.
+There are a number of included .txt files.
 At the time of this study, the current stopping target geometry was taken from geom_common_hayman_v2.txt.

 If you look in the file you will see how to add the target of choice based on including the relevant text files.